-Another writer, Monsieur Buffon, considers the affection of squinting to arise merely from an inequality in the goodness of the eyes; but an important and consolatory observation of his must not be passed over, which is, that in some cases the eyes have what is called a cast only, in consequence of the optic angle being too great or too small, even when they are of equal goodness.
-This he supposes to be generally the result of habit, acquired very early, in consequence of the mismanagement of children, and that it is often easily cured.
-He says, that if the eye that squints be turned towards the temples, he has generally found that there is no great inequality in the goodness of the two, and that in this jects but with one eye, when he sees them naturally.
-If we examine with attention the visual mode of the Squinter, we shall find that he, at the commencement of his indisposition, always closes the affected eye in order to fix it; so that in a short time, neglecting the use of it more and more, it loses its faculties completely by this constant inaction, in such a manner, that the unfortunate individual may be considered as one-eyed!
+Another writer, Monsieur Buffon, considers the affection of squinting to arise merely from an inejects but with one eye, when he sees them naturally.
+If we examine with attention quality in the goodness of the eyes; but an important and consolatory observation of his must not be passed over, which is, that in some cases the eyes have what is called a cast, only in consequence of the optic angle being too great or too small, even when they are of equal goodness.
+This he supposes to be generally the result of habit, acquired very early, in consequence of the mismanagement of children, and which is often easily cured.
+He says, that if the eye that squints be turned towards the temples, he has generally found that there is no great inequality in the goodness of the two, and that in this case, the cause being only a vicious habit, the cure has been completed by covering the good eye for a fortnight only.